All advice is given in good faith and believed to be correct but is followed at you own risk..

 REVERSING THE MIDDLE SEATS

-If you reverse the Bongo middle seat, it will face the rear.
-This gives you more space in the middle of the van.
+Turning the seat to face the rear, gives you more space in the middle of the van.
 Under current MOT rules, rear facing seats do not need seat belts.

 I've reversed Bongo seats many times.
 It's a straight forward job.
-But lifting the seat and turning it in a confined space is much easier with 2 people.
+The seat is heavy.
+Turning it in a confined space is much easier with 2 people.
 The rest you can manage alone.

 The only tools you need are a Phillips screwdriver, a 17ml socket and ratchet, and a hammer.